 A.

-Fibroids can be any size — as small as a pea and as large as a grapefruit — but only about one-third of them get large enough to be discovered during a pelvic examination.
+Fibroids can vary in size, from as small as a pea to as large as a grapefruit.
+However, only about one-third grow large enough to be detected during a pelvic examination.
 You can have a lot of small fibroids, one large growth, or both.

 Q.